backstage/backstage/.changeset/pretty-eagles-relate.md

 '@backstage/cli': patch
 ---

-Add cli option to minify the generated code of a plugin
+Add cli option to minify the generated code of a plugin or backend package

 ```
 backstage-cli plugin:build --minify
+backstage-cli backend:build --minify
 ```